 Dataset Developer Needs DAX and Modeling Skills

-On the other hand, the dataset developer, need to know everything about the relationships in Power BI, calculations in Power BI using DAX.
-The dataset developer, although can know Power Query and visualization, it is not his/her primary skill.
+On the other hand, the Dataset developer needs to know everything about the relationships in Power BI and calculations in Power BI using DAX.
+Although the Dataset developer can know Power Query and visualization, it is not his/her primary skill.

 Users of Dataflow are Data Modelers

 Dataflow’s result can be used for data modelers.
 It is not a great approach to give the output of Dataflow to report visualizers.
 Because the Dataflow still has to be loaded into a model with proper relationships and calculations added to it.